 If you are selling a service then I am guessing that you will use some type of sales call to convert your prospects to clients.
-In today’s blog about using a sales calls script I am going to break down:
+The goal of this call is to get your prospect interested in moving forward and planning the next steps with you.
+In this blog i’m going to show you how to structure your sales scripts, examples of what to say and the benefits of having a structured call.

 Did you know that if you structure your sales calls the right way that you won’t only make more sales, but will save time, reduce refund requests AND be able to sell at a higher price point than if you don’t?
 Yup this is all true.
 And I’m going to break down the do’s and don’t for sales call success.